Nivanglus/Epsilon-Rules/Rules.md

   - Coercion Gear on Approval Basis ONLY
   - Large scale AoE crowd control (ie. Chaos Riot Gas, etc)
+  - "Stun" effects.
+If it locks you in place and it isn't a Gravity grenade, don't use it.

 ## Authorized 3rd Party Equipment